wbne/sesame-in-firefoxish/README.md

 So this is the extension that makes all of this possible.
 This was developed by somebody else but what’s incredibly convenient is how the opened tab in Chrome is actually a pop-up window!
 This is most likely because the extension can only open a file in Chrome with the window.open() method or something similar resulting in the pop-up property required for this hack.

+UPDATE: It turns out Chrome is just stupid and allows window.close() so it doesn’t matter how Open in Chrome does it’s magic.

 Some additional things I want to mention

 I might make a Sesame like extension which would be a glorified hyperlink but I would only do it if enough people actually use this (which I doubt).